moinizzle/PiePalette/README.md

 # About
   Utilizes k-means clustering algorithm to do image segmentation.
-  K-means algorithm is an unsupervised learning technique where given data is sorted into k clusters.
+  K-means is an unsupervised learning technique where given data is sorted into *k* clusters.
   Compresses image and constructs a colour palette from the given image.
 Colour is stored as RGB values and pie chart is constructed based on on the instances of the